Mark-A-Dean/Mark-A-Dean/README.md

-🛠️ - _I am retooling this repository.
-As I tend to focus more on content and contexts, things here may appear more arcane rather than they are affixed with the clicky slick bits._

-👀 - _This is where I'm committing the most currently:_ [portfolio/FileCatalog](./portfolio/FileCatalog/README.md).
+🛠️ - _I'm in the process of retooling this repository.
+This is where I'm committing the most time currently_ ➡️ [portfolio/FileCatalog](./portfolio/FileCatalog/README.md).

 # About Mark 👋